Spatial CSIT Allocation Policies for Network MIMO Channels: Distance-Based CSIT Allocation

+We are particularly interested in this section in the scaling behaviour as the number of TX/RX pairs increases.
+This requires defining more precisely the spatial distribution of the TX/RX pairs.
+It is differentiated in the literature between so-called \emph{dense} networks and \emph{extended} networks\cite{Xie2004,Ozgur2007}.
+In the first model, the size of the network remains constant and the density (number of TX/RX pairs/$m^2$) increases, while in the second the density of the network remains constant as the number of TX/RX pairs increases.
+Our analysis being on large networks, we consider the extended model and we assume that the density of TX/RX pairs remains constant.

-Hence, if \eqref{eq:exp_6} is fulfilled, $(\mu^2)^{\dist(i,j)}P=P^{1+(\gamma-1)\dist(i,j)}\dotleq 1$ and setting $\{\bT\}_{ji}=0$ does not impact the DoF.
-Thus, TX~$j$ does not need to participate to the transmission of the $i$th stream and does not need to receive data symbol~$s_i$. \end{proof} The operational meaning of the above result is that no exchange of information (CSI or data symbol) is necessary between two TXs~$i$ and~$k$ if they verify that~$\dist(i,k)>d_0$.
-Intuitively, $d_0$ is the size of the neighborhood inside which the cooperation should occur.
-Altogether, the distance-based CSIT allocation along with the matching user’s data sharing provides an attractive alternative to clustering.
-The difference being that the hard-boundaries of the cluster are replaced by a smooth decrease of the level of cooperation.
+It follows from \eqref{eq:exp_13} and from the extended model that the necessary condition \eqref{eq:exp_7} is fulfilled in this network configuration.
+Hence, the corollaries provided above can be applied.
+Practically, this means that it is possible to achieve the performance of global cooperation with cooperation of the TXs restricted to a local scale.
+Altogether, the distance-based CSIT allocation along with the matching limited user’s data sharing provides an attractive alternative to clustering.
+The difference being that the hard-boundaries of the clusters are replaced by a smooth decrease of the level of cooperation.